 Q. Once I have my Residential HVAC application what is my next step?

-A. Complete the Residential HVAC application form and submit to the Residential Builders Commission along with "documentation” of one year work experience (Section "3” of the application form) and a $100.00 application processing fee (certified check or money order) made payable to LLR-Residential Builders Commission.
+A. Submit the completed Residential Specialty HVAC Contractor application form to the Residential Builders Commission, a photocopy of your current driver’s license and social security card and the $100.00 application processing fee (certified check or money order) made payable to LLR-Residential Builders Commission.

 Q. How long will it take to process my Residential HVAC application?